 Because of the shaving cream, this fluffy slime has a nice scent and leaves your hands feeling soft and conditioned!

-This recipe for how to make fluffy slime is definitely the best fluffy slime recipe that we’ve tried.
+This recipe for fluffy slime with liquid starch is definitely the best fluffy slime recipe that we’ve tried.

 Check out the full list of summer slime recipes!